okonet/react-container-dimensions/README.md

 ## Usage

 1. Wrap your existing components.
 Children component will recieve `width` and `height` as props.
 ```jsx
 <ContainerDimensions>
     <MyComponent/>
 </ContainerDimensions>
 ```

 2. Use a function to pass width or height explicitely or do some calculation.
-Function callback will be called with an object `{ width: number, height: number }` as an argument.
+Function callback will be called with an object `{ width: number, height: number }` as an argument and it expects the output to be a React Component or an element.
 ```jsx
 <ContainerDimensions>
     { ({ height }) => <MyComponent height={height}/> }